vpagonis/FSF-paper/README.md

 __________________________________
 **HOW THE R SCRIPTS ARE ORGANIZED**

-The repository contains the 13 R scripts which were used to rpoduce the figures in the paper.
+The repository contains the 13 R scripts which were used to produce the figures in the paper.

 These scripts are self contained and ready to run.